 Over recent years, Darke & Taylor has become an award-winning business, with success at both industry and local business awards, highlights including Contractor of the Year at both the ECA Awards and The Electrical Industry Awards, Business of the Year at the Oxfordshire Business Awards, and a number of awards for our Apprenticeship Initiative (more here).

 In 2016, Darke & Taylor invested in and relocated to Radiant House (named after the early Hill Upton & Co offices in Oxford) in Long Hanborough, Oxfordshire.
-From this location the company provides a full range of electrical and building services engineering solutions including design & installation, testing & inspection, energy saving, fire & security systems, data & audio-visual and planned & reactive maintenance to a wide variety of customers and clients.
+From this location the company provides a full range of electrical and building services engineering solutions including design & installation, testing & inspection, energy saving, HVAC & plumbing, fire & security systems, data & audio-visual and planned & reactive maintenance to a wide variety of customers and clients.

-The move to the new premises coincided with the development of our “Connected Excellence” Quality Management System and our vision to excel in the design, installation and maintenance of the electro-technical systems that connect to create fit for purpose building environments.
+The move to the new premises coincided with the development of our “Connected Excellence” Quality Management System and our vision to excel in the design, installation and maintenance of the MEP systems that connect to create fit for purpose building environments.
 This approach has now achieved ISO9001 accreditation.

 In 2018, we celebrate our 60th year, and look back with pride on the past and the amazing journey that the company and so many of our valued staff have been on.
 We also look forward and this year sees the continuation of the succession planning that the company has put in place, with the appointment of new Managing Directors in Graham Winstone and Simon Newton, the appointment of four new Shareholder Directors and the appointment of Paul McNaughton as our Chairman.

 Here’s to another 60 years of Connected Excellence!